 How great was it?
 People were strangers to God.
 We were sinners.
 We were His enemies by our choice, not His.
 He created humans and gave them the perfect life in paradise only to have them rebel and sin against Him at the first opportunity.
 God sent prophet after prophet, only to have most of them mocked, ridiculed, ignored, or even worse, beaten or killed.
 He did miracle after miracle saving the people of Israel again and again only to have them immediately rebel against Him and turn to follow idols.
 Finally He sent His own Son.

 We give up our popularity in the world.
 This verse says that the world doesn’t know us if we belong to God.
 When Jesus came, did people accept Him?
 Did people understand Him?
 No. They thought He had a demon (Matthew 11:18, 9:34).
 Some thought He was Elijah and others John the Baptist.
 (Matthew 16:13-14).
-They thought He was crazy when He said they must eat his body like bread.
-John 6:50-53.
+They thought He was crazy when He said they must eat his body like bread (John 6:50-53).
 Jesus Himself said they didn’t know where He came from or was going (John 8:14).
-If the world didn’t accept Jesus who did so man miracles and taught so authoritatively, do you think they will understand or accept believers?
+If the world didn’t accept Jesus, who did so many miracles and taught so authoritatively, do you think they will understand or accept believers?
 No. They will reject us too.

 What exactly we will be doing is not the critical issue.
 The more critical issue is what we will be like, how our nature will be changed.
 John says that we will be like Him.
-This means that we will be sinless.
-See also Revelation 21:4.
-And we will see Christ.
-This is the best part about heaven.
+This means that we will be sinless (Revelation 21:4).
+And we will see Christ which is the best part about heaven.
 It is not the golden streets, or pearly gates.
 It is not the ability to fly or lack thereof.
 The best part about heaven is being with Christ, just like Paul said absent from the body, present with the Lord.
+Heaven without God is not paradise at all.
 The perfect relationship between people and God will finally be restored after it was broken by Adam and Eve’s sin at the fall.
 We will have a perfect relationship with Christ because there will be no more sin to separate us.